It’s not enough that your code is readable: it must perform well too.

 Dynamic SQL

-However, if you are building dynamic SQL or calling SQL within a tight loop, there is a possibility you are using an outdated Query Plan based on the wrong drastic number of rows or statistics.
+However, if you are building dynamic SQL or calling SQL within a tight loop, there is a possibility you are using an outdated query plan based on the wrong drastic number of rows or statistics.

 Again, in this case, the OPTION (RECOMPILE) can be useful.

-Temporary table populated within the store procedure
+Temporary table populated within the stored procedure

 It will ensure that when your execution plan is created, it will be using the latest information.
 You might suddenly get some significant improvement.